-You can also order some of the resources to have in your office, just give us a call at 1 866 785-5666 or email us at firstname.lastname@example.org to learn more.
+You can also order many of the resources to have in your office, just complete our order form and we’ll send them to you for free.

 Recommendations for the introduction of common allergens to infants has changed over the last few years.

 Share this tool with patients, it helps identify whether specific symptoms may be caused by a food allergy and if advice from an allergist is recommended.